 National Leader in Local Solar

 San Antonio has been in the top 10 cities for solar capacity since 2016 and as of 2019 is 5th in the Nation for installed capacity.
 We've achieved this status in large part thanks to the variety of forward thinking CPS Solar Energy Programs.
-Whether you own or rent, resident and or business owner; there are many ways for you help drive the transition to clean electricity in San Antonio!
+Whether you're an owner, renter, resident or business owner; there are many ways for you to help drive the transition to clean electricity in San Antonio!

 Did you know?

 The City of San Antonio participates in CPS Energy’s SolarHostSA Program, which installs, operates, and maintains solar installations on City facilities.
 Currently, we have solar panels on five facilities and look to double that number within the year!